gradealabs/widowmaker/README.md

 ## Building

-To build your Node-based module API
+To build the source

+    npm run build
     npm run build:node

-To build your client UMD module

-    npm run build:client

-To build both the Node and client API at the same time

-    bpm run build

 To clean all generated folders